Times Square Ball: Early celebrations, first and second balls (1904–1955)

 The first New Year's Eve celebration in Times Square was held on December 31, 1904; The New York Times' owner, Adolph Ochs, decided to celebrate the opening of the newspaper's new headquarters, One Times Square, with a New Year's fireworks show on the southern roof of the building to welcome 1905.
 Close to 200,000 people attended the event, displacing traditional celebrations that had normally been held at Trinity Church.
 However, following several years of fireworks shows, Ochs wanted a bigger spectacle at the building to draw more attention to the area.
+Due to safety concerns, the city had also banned the fireworks from being launched directly over the crowd.
 The newspaper's chief electrician, Walter F. Palmer, suggested using a time ball, after seeing one used on the Western Union Telegraph Building, near Trinity Church.

 Ochs hired sign designer Artkraft Strauss to construct a ball for the celebration; it was built from iron and wood, illuminated by a hundred incandescent light bulbs, weighed 700 lb, and measured 5 ft in diameter.
 The ball was hoisted on the building's 70 foot flagpole with rope by a team of six men.
 The ball would begin to drop at 10 seconds before midnight.
-Once it hit the roof, the ball completed a circuit that lit 5-foot-tall signs on the sides of the building to signal the new year, and triggered a fireworks show.
-The first ever "ball drop" was held on December 31, 1907, welcoming the year 1908.
+Once it hit the roof, the ball completed a circuit that lit 5-foot-tall signs on the sides of the building to signal the new year, accompanied by a fireworks display.
+The first ever "ball drop" was held on December 31, 1907, welcoming the year 1908; to promote the event, waiters of nearby hotels and restaurants wore top hats with battery powered lights spelling out "1908", which they turned on at midnight to match the "1908" signs on the tower.

 In 1913, only eight years after it moved to One Times Square, the Times moved its corporate headquarters to 229 West 43rd Street.
 The Times still maintained ownership of the tower, however, and Strauss continued to organize future editions of the drop.

 The original ball was replaced with a new design after the 1919–20 event; it shared the physical dimensions with the first ball, but was now constructed solely from iron—decreasing its weight to 400 lb.
 The ball drop was placed on hiatus for New Year's Eve 1942–43 and 1943–44 due to wartime lighting restrictions during World War II.
 Instead, a moment of silence was observed one minute before midnight in Times Square, followed by the sound of church bells being played from sound trucks.